Alstom Coradia: Germany

+Greece

+In December 2025, Alstom received a €393 million order from Hellenic Train for 23 Coradia Stream EMUs that would be constructed at the Savigliano manufacturing site.
+The contract is part of Hellenic Train's aims of modernization and improvement of the Greek railway network, which includes infrastructure as well as rolling stock supply.
+The contract also includes associated maintenance services over a period of 10 years on Alstom's behalf.
+11 of the units would be intended for commuter rail usage in and around the areas of Athens and Thessaloniki, with the remaining 12 intended for longer-distance intercity services.
+A test train from Bulgaria began testing throughout the Greek railway network in spring 2026, whereas the first units are expected to enter service within the second quarter of 2027.
+In June 2026, Deputy Minister of Transport Konstantinos Kyranakis revealed that the order had been raised from 23 to 25 trainsets, with two sets entering service ahead of schedule within the summer of 2026.

 Italy

 In September 2012, Alstom received a €67 million order from Ferrovie Nord Milano (FNM) for ten additional Coradia Meridian regional trains.
 Alstom had delivered 14 trains to FNM under the agreement by 2013.
 Ferrovie dello Stato ordered a further 70 Coradia Meridians from Alstom in November 2012.
 The Coradia has been used by Trenord for RegioExpress (RE) and for Malpensa Express service with the airport configuration Convoglio Servizio Aeroportuale (CSA).

 Coradia Stream trains are operated by Trenitalia, Trenord, Ferrotramviaria, Trasporto Ferroviario Toscano and TUA.

 Netherlands

 The Alstom Coradia LINT, formerly also known as "Syntus LINT", had been used by Keolis (formerly known as Syntus) for regional transport.
 Arriva still operates LINT train sets on the mostly unelectrified Zutphen-Hengelo-Oldenzaal (ZHO) route.

 Nederlandse Spoorwegen (NS) introduced its new NS Intercity Nieuwe Generatie, which is based on the Alstom Coradia Stream, in April 2023.
 By 2025 these new trainsets had largely replaced the currently aging ICMm trainsets.
 In addition these new trainsets will replace the current BeNeLux trains from Amsterdam to Brussels.